fracturestudios/bakery/doc/architecture.markdown

 defined the same as in the `importers` section above.
 The callback function has the signature

-    callback(asset, args, stream)
+    callback(stream, args, asset)

-* `asset` - A bakery asset container that contains the data to export
+* `stream` - A file object, opened in binary mode, to which binary asset data should be written.
 * `args` - A dictionary of key/value string pairs containing arguments specified by the user, usually through a Bakefile
-* `stream` - A file object, opened in binary mode, to which binary asset data should be written.
+* `asset` - A bakery asset container that contains the data to export

 The function doesn't return anything.
 If it fails, it raises an exception.